sabirdvd/LaTeX-template-for-UPC-thesis-/README.md

 ociamthesismain.tex
 ```

-For adding more custom code
+For adding more backend custom code

 ```
 ociamthesis.cls